scality/Zenko/docs/docsource/Reference/zenko_connector_api_knowledge_primers/acl_(access_control_list)_primer/specifying_an_acl.rst

 Specifying an ACL
 =================

-Using Zenko Enterprise, an ACL can be set at the creation point of a bucket or object.
+Using Zenko, an ACL can be set at the creation point of a bucket or object.
 An ACL can also be applied to an existing bucket or object.

 .. tabularcolumns:: X{0.32\textwidth}X{0.63\textwidth}